ianmaloba/SLACK/README.md

 ## Usage

-1. Navigate to the `mysite` directory:
+1. Navigate to the `Slack` directory:
     ```
     cd Slack
     ```